johnnyji/wanderful/README.md

 1. Save and share interesting links you find online
 2. Collect (follow) other people to be updated on links they share
 3. Gain Collectors (followers) by sharing more and more interesting links!
+4. Personalize your web news feed by collecting your friends and favourite icons!

 ###The Dev Process: